 The only somewhat exception to this would be if you live in the country of the language you’re learning.
 But still, it’s not exactly the same thing.

 With all being said, don’t fall for this “natural” approach.
-It just doesn’t work.
+The learning like a child method just doesn’t work.
 You’re an adult, you can learn faster, learning your second language is different anyway, and you don’t have constant stimulation like a child.

 What are your thoughts?
 Am I wrong or do you agree?
 Leave a comment and tell me!